 Earthquake off Alaska triggers tsuani warning and evacuations

-A 7.4-magnitude earthquake struck off the Alaskan peninsula late Tuesday night, prompting a tsunami warning for areas within 200 miles of the epicenter.
+A powerful 7.8-magnitude earthquake struck the Aleutian Islands area off the Alaskan peninsula late Tuesday night, prompting a tsunami warning for cities and towns within 200 miles of the epicenter.
 Police in Kodiak urged residents to rush to higher ground ahead of the tsunami's possible arrival.
+Aftershocks were being felt.

-The shallow quake hit at 10:12 p,m. local time about 500 miles southwest of Anchorage and around 60 miles south-southeast of the remote settlement of Perryville, the US Geological Survey said.
+The shallow quake — with an epicenter some six miles down — hit at 10:12 p.m. local time (11:12 p.m.
+Pacific Daylight Time) some 500 miles southwest of Anchorage and around 60 miles south-southeast of the remote settlement of Perryville, the U.S. Geological Survey said.

 The quake was felt hundreds of miles away.

+Warning sirens could be heard in background in this video posted by a Kodiak resident going by @Tyler82092707:

+Joe Vigil, an anchor/reporter at CBS Anchoarge affiliate KTVA-TV, tweeted that boats were leaving the Kodiak harbor for higher ground and lines were forming at gas stations.
+He said sirens went off again after an aftershock.

 "Bed and curtains were going.
-Felt like a very long quake!" one witness in Homer, Alaska, 400 miles from the epicenter, said on the quake monitoring website msc-csem.org.
+Felt like a very long quake!" a witness in Homer, Alaska, 400 miles from the epicenter, said on the quake monitoring website msc-csem.org.

 Alaska is part of the seismically active "Pacific Ring of Fire."